KRM7/gapp/docs/algorithms.md

 to implement more general algorithms that work for any type of problem, but the library currently doesn't include such an algorithm.

-There are 3 algorithms implemented by the library, defined in the `gapp::algorithm` namespace:
+There are 3 algorithms implemented by the library, all defined in the `gapp::algorithm`
+namespace:

  - SingleObjective (single-objective)
  - NSGA-II	(multi-objective)